War and Social Upheval: India and Pakistan (20th Century)

 Kashmir

-Kashmir is one of the most beautiful places on earth.
-It also served as the flash point for armed conflict between India and Pakistan.
+Kashmir is the northern most area of India and part of northwest Pakistan.
+It has to be one of the most beautiful places on earth.
+It developed into one of the most intractable international issues in the post-World War II era.
+It served as the flash point for armed conflict between India and Pakistan.
 Kasmir was the only exception to the peaceful resolution of the princely state problem.
 It was located between Pkistan and India.
 And it had a Hindu Mahraja, but a largely Muslim population.
-Pakistan because of the majority Muslim population expected Kashmir to affiliate with their country because of the majority Muslim population.
+Pakistan because of the majority Muslim population expected Kashmir to affiliate with their country.
 About 75 percent od the population was Muslim.
-It is a fair statement that a majority of the people in Kashmir favored joining Pakistan.
+It is a fair statement that a substantial majority of the people in Kashmir favored joining Pakistan.

 The conflict over Kashmir led to the first India-Pakistan War.
 Kashmir's Hindu Maharajah wanted to retain power and instead of affiliation with either India or Pakistan demanded autonomy.
 Local Muslims attempted to seize control.
 The degree of Pakistani involvement in the initial uprising is disputed, but Pakistan used the revolt as a pretext to intervene.
 The Muslim uprising and Pakistani intervention caused the Hindu Mahraja to finally decide to affiliate with India and pleaded for Indian military support.
 The Indian Government in what seems to have been the generally agreed principles of partition, India intervened and drive out the Pakistani troops.
 Kashmir was incorporated to India, but Pakistn refused to accept this.
 United Nations Resolutions in 1948 and 50 called for a referendum, but India has never allowed this.

-Pakistan at the time of independence was a two part state.
-The two wars over Kashmir were fought largely between West Pakistan and India.
-India did not attack East Pakistn which hd been created in Bengal.
-The Begalis sid not share the hostility toward India that was prominent in West Pakistan.
-The one factor tha had held East and West Pakistan together was fear of Indian expansion.
+Pakistan at the time of independence was a two-part state.
+The first two wars between India and Pakistan over Kashmir were largely fought in the west as this was where Khasmir was located.
+India did not attack East Pakistan which had been created in Bengal.
+And Pakistan did not launch major attacks from East Pakistan.
+The Begalis in East Pakistan did not share the hostility toward India that was prominent in West Pakistan.
+The one factor that had held East and West Pakistan together was fear of Indian expansion.
 After the fitst two Indo-Pakistan wars, it became clear to Bengalis that India did not harbor territorial ambitions in Bengal.
 Thus after 1965, Bengalis claiming West Pakistani economic exploitation began agitating for greater autonomy.
-(Pakistan complained with some justification that India did not allow elections in Kashmir, but itself refised to allow electiins in East Pakistan.)
+(Pakistan complained with both justification and hypocracy that India did not allow elections in Kashmir, but itself refused to allow elections in East Pakistan.)
 Popular unrest forced Pakistan to hold general elections, the first such elections since independence (1970).
 The elections were won by the Awami League which had led the agitation for greater autonomy.
 The Pakistani Government refused to turn power over to a civilian governmented headed by the Awami League.
-West Pakistan invaded East Pakistan to maintin control (March 1971).
-The Pakistani Army proved excedingly brutal and millions of Bengalis fled into India.
+West Pakistan invaded East Pakistan to maintain control (March 1971).
+This led to a protracted and brutal civil war between East and West Pakistan.
+The Pakistani Army proved savage in its treatment of civilians who they saw as sympathetic to the Awami League.
+The Army commited horendous attrocities.
+Millions of Bengalis fled into India.
 India itself did not intervene, but provided military equipment and supplies to the Bengali resistance.
-Pakistan decided to force a conclusion and launched a preemtive air strike on India (December 3, 1971).
-A third round of fighting ensued.
+Pakistan decided to force a conclusion and launched a preemtive air strike on India launching the Third Indo-Pakistani War (December 3, 1971).
 The Soviet Union used its veto in the U.N.
 Security Council to ensure rthat there would be no ceasfire until India achieved its military objectives.
 The war led to the separation of East Pakistan and the creation of a new state--Bangladesh.
+Even after the fighting ceased, there were major problems.
+The war created large numbers of refugees.
+In addition, there were problems with the POW exchanges.

 Pakistan-backed Insurgency (1989- )